aelfric/ncfl-livedocs/events/ld.md

 ### Important Notes

-- **Topic** Resolved: In the United States, public K-12 schools ought to eliminate academic tracking.
 - Saturday rounds are DOUBLE-flighted.
   - For rounds 1 through 4:
     - Judges: if you do NOT have both A-flight debaters, but you do have both B-flight debaters, you can let the B-flight debaters go first
     - However: DO NOT MIX AND MATCH
       - Flight 1 debaters MUST debate each other
       - Flight 2 debaters MUST debate each other
-    - Judges: ONCE the first flight is done - move immediately to the next flight
+    - Judges: ONCE the first flight is done - enter points and decision for the first flight, and move immediately to the next flight.
   - For round 5:
     - Because the Coin Flip is pre-set to occur at a specific time in each Flight we cannot start Flight 2 early in Round 5.